 For maximum impact, a good book with a side of broccoli in full view of the family is recommended.

 Consider the amount of brand new lycra and red faces currently doing laps of the Botanic Gardens.
-These people are trying to change their exercise habits for 2018.
+These people are trying to change their exercise habits this year.
 Depressingly, most will fail.

 Simply adding exercise to already busy lives leads to overload.
 There are, after all, only so many hours in the day.

-If you child isn’t reading, make sure they actually have time to do it.
+If your child isn’t reading, make sure they actually have time to do it.
 This means sacrificing something else.

 At the British Council, all our Primary lessons begin with dedicated quiet reading time to help support regular, routinized reading.
 I think I can comfortably assert that students and teachers both definitely prefer this to a red-faced, sweaty run in the park.